Table of Contents

 Individuals who attempt to discontinue use on their own can experience severe and unmanageable withdrawal symptoms that only a medically supervised detox can manage safely and treat effectively.

-How Long Is Amphetamine Treatment?
+How Long Is Amphetamine Addiction Treatment?

-Therapies Used in Treating Amphetamine Addiction Treatment
+What Therapies Are Used in Amphetamine Addiction Treatment?

 Medical Treatment for Amphetamine Addiction